 From the moment the lights dim to the grand finale, kids will delight in the Lion King

 , eagerly following the adventures of Simba, as he evolves from cub to king.
 Particularly appealing for kids are the colorful – and often very funny – characters; the catchy songs; and the fascinating way the jungle comes to life on stage through creative effects and richly detailed costumes.
+Note that all guests require a ticket, regardless of age.
+We recommend that children be at least six years old to attend.

 Did you know?